Avian influenza: Virology

 A transmission electron micrograph (TEM) of the reconstructed 1918 pandemic influenza virus.
 The bottom structure represents membrane debris from the cells used to amplify the virus.

 Avian influenza is caused by the influenza A virus which principally affects birds but can also infect humans and other mammals.
 Influenza A is an RNA virus with a genome comprising a negative-sense, RNA segmented genome that encodes 11 viral genes.
 The virus particle (also called the virion) is 80–120 nanometers in diameter and elliptical or filamentous in shape.
 There is evidence that the virus can survive for long periods in freshwater after being excreted in feces by its avian host, and can withstand prolonged freezing.

 There are two proteins on the surface of the viral envelope; hemagglutinin and neuraminidase.
 These are the major antigens of the virus against which neutralizing antibodies are produced.
 Influenza virus epidemics and epizootics are associated with changes in their antigenic structure.

-Hemagglutinin (H) is an antigenic glycoprotein which allows the virus to bind to and enter the host cell.
+Hemagglutinin (H) is an antigenic glycoprotein which binds to sialic acid receptors on the surface of the host cell, thereby mediating the entry of the virus into the host cell.
 Neuraminidase (N) is an antigenic glycosylated enzyme which facilitates the release of progeny viruses from infected cells.
 There are 18 known types of hemagglutinin, of which H1 thru H16 have been found in birds, and 11 types of neuraminidase.